Connect with others who understand.

 • Chronic suppression of the immune system

-• Toxicity related to ART regimens, especially prolonged exposure to older therapies, which were associated with more side effects
+• Toxicity related to ART regimens, especially prolonged exposure to certain older therapies, which were associated with more side effects

 • Potential coinfection (simultaneous infections by different viruses) due to overlapping risk factors, such as intravenous drug use